intelagense/rwxrob/quotes/README.md

 # Great Quotes

+> The more you know, the more you know you don't know (Aristotle)

+> The most skillful blacksmith is the one that does the best blade and not the one that handles the largest hammer. [\@spationaute](https://twitch.tv/spationaute)

 > Those who speak do not know.
 Those who know do not speak.
 (Lao Tzu)

 > Strong opinions, held for a week. (rwxrob aka "flip flop" rob)